38 Eastwood Drive, Suite 401

 The marketing department can also utilize call transcriptions for lead generation.
 Advertising is most successful when you truly connect with people.
 Marketers can see what customers want to optimize ads and increase quality leads.
 Ultimately, these efforts result in giving the customers just what they want.

 Call transcriptions go beyond call monitoring – they provide an easy way to find call recording data that truly matters to a specific business.
 Transcribing audio to text reveals exactly what was said (and when) during calls.
-The main benefits of call transcription: they help you make informed strategic business decisions that address and resolve issues; they reduce agent and customer churn; and for more benefits, check out our speech to text services that will benefit your customers and your company.
+The main benefits of call transcription: they help you make informed strategic business decisions that address and resolve issues; they reduce agent and customer churn; and for more benefits, check out our speech analytics features that will benefit your customers and your company.